 Licenses for several other business types, professions, trades and industries must be obtained from state and/or federal agencies.
 See the Professional & Trade Licenses and Miscellaneous Business & Consumer Protection Regulation sections.

 Certificate of Good Standing

-Businesses and individuals can request a Certificate of Good Standing or Tax Compliance from the Department's online application.
+Businesses and individuals can request a Certificate of Good Standing or Tax Compliance from the Department.
 You will receive verification that all taxes are paid in full.
-The application will also inform you of any liabilities or non-filed periods, and allow you to file and pay these taxes to obtain your certificate.
+The online applications for businesses and individuals will also inform you of any liabilities or non-filed periods, and allow you to file and pay these taxes to obtain your certificate.
 Learn more about Certificates of Good Standing or Tax Compliance.